Finding social media clients that value your time is an important part of growing your agency yet it’s a taboo topic most people don’t talk about 🤷♂️

 So, you’ve got a list of people and companies you’re interested in working with, or you are simply wondering how to get your first social media client?
 But, if your Facebook feed looks anything like mine, it can seem like everybody and their dog is a Social Media guru…

-The Social Media space is filled with people advertising their Social Media services, blindly pitching left and right.
+The social media management space is filled with people advertising their social media services, blindly pitching left and right.
 So, how do you cut through the noise?
 What can you do to stand out and communicate your level of expertise?

 Going in with an action plan and clear goals (plus a few well-scripted lines) is the best way to start a winning conversation.
 Read the rest of this article to learn an approach that has an amazing track record in my books, and it can help you get your first social media client.